rocky-linux/documentation/docs/desktop/gnome/valuta.md

 ## Introduction

  If you often travel or are moving abroad, ease your planning with Valuta.
-This app quickly converts currencies between two countries.
+This application quickly converts currencies between two countries.

 ## Assumptions